 Research Interests: In vivo cellular metabolism imaging; Wound healing imaging and surgical guidance; Preterm birth assessment; Infection and inflammation detection; Noninvasive cancer detection; Functional nanocapsules and nanoparticles for molecular imaging; NIR fluorescence imaging; Label-free mass-spectrometry imaging (MSI); Multiphoton endomicroscopy; Optical coherence tomography (OCT) ...read more

-Dr. Xingde Li is a professor of biomedical engineering at the Johns Hopkins School of Medicine.
-He also has an appointment in the Johns Hopkins University Department of Electrical and Computer Engineering.
+Dr. Xingde Li is a professor of biomedical engineering at the Johns Hopkins University School of Medicine and a member of the Johns Hopkins Kimmel Cancer Center.
+He also has an appointment in the Department of Oncology and the Johns Hopkins University Department of Electrical and Computer Engineering.

 Dr. Li received his undergraduate degree in physics from the University of Science and Technology of China (USTC).
 He earned his Ph.D. from the University of Pennsylvania.
 He completed postdoctoral training in biomedical optics at the Massachusetts Institute of Technology.
 Dr. Li joined the Johns Hopkins faculty in 2009.

 Prior to joining Johns Hopkins, Dr. Li was an associate professor of bioengineering at the University of Washington.

 He serves on the editorial board of several journals, including the Journal of Biomedical Optics, Biomedical Optics Express, IEEE Transactions on Biomedical Engineering, and Light: Science and Applications.
 His work has been recognized with several awards, including the ADR/GlaxoSmithKline Innovation in Oral Care Award in 2009.

 - Professor of Biomedical Engineering